 Concrete, glazed, or terracotta pots with or without plants will crack if left out in the winter, except for the fancy schmancy ones made to withstand old man winter.
 Generally, fiberglass, polyethylene, or structural foam pots can remain outside.
 While insulating, even plants that are suitable in our zone will suffer from the freezing and thawing of roots if left unprotected.
 Some say that two zones hardier (zone 3 plants in zone 5, for instance) may overwinter just fine.
 Still, plants can be easily killed if water accumulates and freezes, so be sure they drain well.

-You can plant the pots themselves (if freeze tolerant) in a holding spot dug in soil to the top of the pot until next year.
-Or gather them against the north or east side of your home and cover with a foot of shredded leaves or straw.
-Containers moved into an unheated building such as a garage or shed where temperatures remain slightly above freezing is ideal especially for breakable terracotta.
+You can plant the pots themselves (if freeze tolerant) in a holding spot dug in the soil to the top of the pot until next year.
+Or gather them against the north or east side of your home and cover them with a foot of shredded leaves or straw.
+Containers moved into an unheated building such as a garage or shed where temperatures remain slightly above freezing is ideal, especially for breakable terracotta.

 Regardless of your technique, roots must never dry out, so keep plants moist until the first hard freeze and check the soil whenever the temperature rises above 40°F. Lastly, allowing your plants to go dormant is essential before putting them to rest.
 So maybe my garden ghosts aren’t so silly after all?
 Boo!

 Garden Dilemmas?
 AskMaryStone@gmail.com and your favorite Podcast App.